Services

 Simulations and exercises

-If you need to know whether your incident response actually works when it matters, I build and run realistic security exercises.
+I build simulation environments and run realistic security exercises.
+The environments model real system architectures, protocols, and adversarial behaviour, currently focused on OT/ICS, smart grid, and healthcare infrastructure.
 A simulation creates a space where participants can make decisions that fail, observe what breaks, and understand why, without the consequences being real.
 That is not a soft version of the work.
 It is the condition under which the honest questions get asked: what did we not anticipate, what assumptions turned out to be wrong, and what would we do differently.

 The debrief is where the value accumulates.
 A simulation without a debrief is an experience that stays in the room.
 I design the debrief to turn what happened in the simulation into something the group can use the next day.